3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 #### Generating RSA Keys and certificate

-To enable Secure Boot I needed to generate RSA 2048 bit key.
+To enable Secure Boot I needed to generate RSA 2048-bit key.
 While SoC datasheet says that RK3568
 `Supports up to 4096 bits PKA mathematical operations for RSA/ECC` I had to use 2048 bits because it's the only key length accepted by `rsa_burn_key_hash`: